sbennett1990/daytimed/README.md

 In debug mode (**-d**), root privileges are not required and the server will listen on *localhost* port *13013*.

+# CAVEATS
+**daytimed** only builds and works on OpenBSD 6.6 or newer, because it relies on pledge(2) and the built-in make infrastructure.
+Portability could be achieved with minimal effort, but that is outside the scope of my current goals.

 # AUTHORS
 Scott Bennett